 When You See Flashing Lights, Think Safety

 A lot of things are going through an officer’s mind as they approach your car.
-They don’t know if you pose a threat to them, whether or not you’re under the influence of drugs, or whether you’re maybe just a very scared and individual.
-To help make this interaction go more smoothly, it’s important to put your car in park, turn it off, roll down your window and then either place your hands outside of the window or on top of the steering wheel where they can be seen.
+They don’t know if you pose a threat to them, whether or not you’re under the influence of drugs, or whether you’re maybe just a very scared individual.
+To help make this interaction go more smoothly, it’s important to put your car in park, turn it off, roll down your window, and then either place your hands outside of the window or on top of the steering wheel where they can be seen.
 If you have been pulled over at night, then you want to turn on an interior light.
 These steps are designed to make the interaction safer and possibly to put the officer in a better frame of mind.

-On the contrary, moving around inside of your car is liable to raise the officer’s suspicions that you are either trying to conceal evidence or intend them harm.
+On the contrary, moving around inside your car is liable to raise the officer’s suspicions that you are either trying to conceal evidence or intend harm.
 This could extend the time of your stop or cause the officer to try to develop probable cause for a search.
 It’s better to keep your hands visible.
 If you haven’t already gotten your driver’s license and registration ready, wait until the officer instructs you to do so.
 This will prevent the officer from incorrectly assuming that you are pulling out a weapon.

 “Do You Know How Fast You Were Going?”

 This is a very popular question among police officers and a lot of people don’t know the answer.
 When a police officer asks you if you know how fast you were going, it’s never a good idea to give them speed.
 Chances are excellent that the officer knows what your speed was, but is attempting you to establish that you knew you were speeding.
 Knowledge of your speed is not an element of the offense, but it adds weight during courtroom presentations.
 So, if they ask you if you know why they stopped you, your best answer is “no.” When speaking with the officer, you want to give only your basic contact information such as your name, DOB, address, et cetera.
 You do not have to discuss your job, where you’re coming from, where you’re going, etc.